Georgiy0/XDebug.NET/runner/README.md

 A tool that collects request processing trace via `step_into` command.
 Request should include `?__correlator=__do_trace` parameter in order to trigger trace collection.

+It also demonstates the usage of `EvalCommand.GetPhpFileLineEval` for reading current PHP code line that corresponds to trace location.

 E.g. execution trace may be used in VS code to crossreference with application codebase.

 _Note:_ loop iterations with body length exceeding 1 code line are not dedublicated from execution trace (i.e. execution trace may be bloated with loop iterations).